Nadii7/flutter_ui_2/README.md

 # Flutter Fruits UI Project

-I make this project to learn more about widgets in flutter.
+I made this project to learn more about widgets in flutter.

 ![](prototype.png)